The BLM lass shot in the heed.

 at 09:42:46 AM »

-That idiot Abbott tried to claim it was because of her believes she got shot.
+That idiot Abbott tried to claim it was because of her beliefs she got shot.

 4 black gang members being hunted.